pinely-international/tama/docs/docs/learn/guides/view-transitions.md

 # View Transitions

 `this.view.transitions` exposes a `TransitionAPI` instance – a small finite-state machine that orchestrates swaps between the current and the next view.
-Each entry in the set receives a `transit` callback together with the previous and the next values supplied to `this.view.set` (or `setAsync`).
+Each entry in the set receives a `transit` callback together with the previous and the next values supplied to `this.view.set`.

 At runtime you can inspect: